 One of the things I found most interesting to learn during our day with Virginia and Sara is that Verona isn’t only the city of Romeo and Juliet.
 It is also the city of marble.
 Verona marble, Marmo Rosso di Verona, has been used since Roman times for its elegance and quality and is still used for buildings today.
 Naturally, it makes sense that the biggest global event for the natural stone industry would be in Verona.
 I just note this to be mindful of the dates and for that extra little history lesson.

 The Opera Festival, June 21 to September 7, 2018

 Sara explains that the Opera Festival is always a consistently popular time to visit Verona, but is easier to manage because it attracts a more niche audience – opera lovers.
 Of course, when more internationally known stars perform, the crowds increase in size and vary in age.

 For those traveling by car, parking in Verona is an important consideration.
 Find a complete list of Verona parking options here.

-Below are important details as well as a few Verona parking lots that are nearest to the city center.
-During our Verona travel, we have personally used Parcheggio Cittadella and Parcheggio Arena.
+See below on Verona parking lots for tips and lots nearest to the city center.
+During our Verona travel, we personally used Parcheggio Cittadella and Parcheggio Arena.
 Cittadella is just about 100 meters closer to Piazza Bra than Arena.
-Both are user-friendly in terms of navigation from the autostrada as well as once you enter garage.
+Both are user-friendly in terms of navigation from the autostrada as well as once you enter the garage.

-Budget Travel Tip: Save some money by parking for free at Piazzale Porta Palio — about a 15 / 20 minute walk to Piazza Bra.
-Sara recommends arriving early to take advantage of this location.
+Budget Travel Tip: Save money with free parking at Piazzale Porta Palio — about a 15- /20-minute walk to Piazza Bra.
+Sara recommends arriving early if you plan to use this location.